edenroos2004-dot/odin-recipes/README.md

 <li>Use git commit -m to commit my changes and write a short but detailed commit message (I think my messages could use some work)</li>
 <li>Use git push origin main to push my changes to my remote repository on github</li>

-I really enjoyed this project.
+<p>I really enjoyed this project.
 It was fun to finally implement the stuff I've been learning so far.
-Throughout the project I had to go back to previous lessons to refresh my memory.
+Throughout the project I had to go back to previous lessons
+to refresh my memory.
 I also ran into a silly mistake where my lists would skip a line.
 I pasted my code into a validator and saw I accidentally typed l1 instead of li.
-I look forward to improving my knowledge of HTML and to be able to build cool websites!
+I look forward to improving my knowledge of HTML and to be able to build cool websites!</p>